robnagler/robnagler.github.io/_posts/2020-09-27-The-Coddling-of-the-American-Mind.md

 > die.")

-> [k4661] Many universities are adopting the Chicago Statement and are v> beginning to push back against the creep of safetyism.
+> [k4661] Many universities are adopting the Chicago Statement and are
+> beginning to push back against the creep of safetyism.